Car bomb in Yemen targets security commander; 4 killed

 Associated Press

-SANAA, Yemen (AP) — At least four people were killed by a car bomb Tuesday in war-torn Yemen.
-At least eight people, including a senior security official, were injured, officials said.
+SANAA, Yemen (AP) — A car bombing in southern Yemen killed for people on Tuesday and wounded a dozen others, including a senior security commander, officials said.

+No one immediately claimed responsibility for the bombing but such attacks are common in war-torn Yemen, where fighting between government forces and Iran-backed Houthi rebels has raged for over seven years.
+The al-Qaida and the Islamic State groups are also active in several regions of Yemen.

-The Security Belt is a militia, trained and funded by the United Arab Emirates and loyal to the secessionist Southern Transitional Council.
+The Security Belt militia is trained and funded by the United Arab Emirates and loyal to the secessionist Southern Transitional Council.
+However, it is also nominally an ally of the Saudi-led coalition that has waged war on the Houthi rebels since 2015 in an effort to restore Yemen’s internationally recognized government to power.

+The casualties — al-Sayed’s companions and guards — were taken to hospitals for treatment, they said.

-The explosion damaged at least four vehicles of el-Sayed’s convoy, according to security officials who spoke on condition of anonymity because they were not authorized to brief media.
-Images from the scene showed at least one white Toyota pick-up truck burnt.
+The explosion damaged at least four vehicles of al-Sayed’s convoy, according to the security officials who spoke on condition of anonymity because they were not authorized to brief media.
+Images from the scene showed at least one burnt white Toyota pick-up truck.

 In October, at least 14 people were killed in two separate explosions in the southern city of Aden, the seat of the internationally recognized government.